microsoft/FluidFramework/samples/hosts/README.md

 const documentId = parsedUrl.pathname.substr(1).split("/")[0];
 ```

-Once those are available we can construct the full Prague url as
+Once those are available we can construct the full Fluid url as

 ```typescript
 const documentUrl = `prague://${new URL(this.ordererUrl).host}` +